Shon Faye: Career

 In 2021, Faye published The Transgender Issue: An Argument for Justice, described in a review by Fiona Sturges of The Guardian as "sobering reading".
 Sturges writes, "I had anticipated raw fury, but while the author talks about the ways trans people are publicly monstered, hers is a cool dismantling of the myths and falsehoods that continue to blight their lives."
 Felix Moore writes in a review for The Guardian that "many cisgender people live in blissful ignorance of the acute crises that face trans people in this country every day" and "It is those people who really need to read this book."
 In a review for the Evening Standard, Stella O'Malley described the book as "a welcome contribution to the trans debate".
 In a review for The Times Literary Supplement, Christine Burns writes, "This will be a challenging book for those lulled by the nonsense that sometimes passes for journalism about trans lives."

 In March 2022 it was announced that Faye would release a second non-fiction book Love in Exile, due out in 2025, again on Allen Lane.
-Love in Exile is set to explore concepts of love and fulfillment in a lonely age.
+Love in Exile is a literary memoir which explores the concepts of love and fulfillment in a lonely age.
+Love in Exile was a Service95 Book Club pick.

+In autumn 2025, Faye appeared on the cover of Glamour UKs Women of the Year with eight other transgender public figures.

+Faye is a supporter of the boycott of Israeli cultural institutions, including publishers and literary festivals, and was an original signatory of the manifesto "Refusing Complicity in Israel's Literary Institutions".